evscheff/CS-601-Project/readme.md

 - Enjoy the site!

 ### Feedback from Presentation Implemented
+- I tried incorporating the sticky footer (contact page) the professor mentioned during my presentation, but could not get it to work
 - Increased font size and padding on screen
 - Changed the color of the nav & footer
 - Borders rounded to a lesser extent